-The (Factory Option) USB 3.2 Gen 2 Port with Display Port & Power Delivery DC-In (Type C) allows you to use a power source, with a USB Type C cable and connector, plugged into the port to charge the computer.
+The (Factory Option) USB 3.2 Gen 2 Port (Type C) with DisplayPort and Power Delivery DC-In function allows you to use a power source, with a USB Type C cable and connector, plugged into the port to charge the computer.

 Make sure any power source complies with the USB-C PD (Power Delivery) standard specification rated at 20V/65W - 20V/100W.